M79.675 – Pain in left toe(s)

 • Other symptoms, such as redness, swelling, or difficulty walking may accompany pain.

-Yes, the code M79.675 is billable.
+Yes, this ICD-10-CM code for pain in the left toe is billable.
 The code is specific and represents a distinct diagnosis of pain in the left toe(s).
 It provides valuable information for medical coding, reimbursement, and statistical purposes.
 Proper documentation and medical necessity must be met to support the billability of this code.

 Consider the following clinical information related to M79.675: